 ICIAM Congresses: Clearly the focus is on the congresses.
 These congresses now feature four distinct ingredients.

-- Invited speakers are selected by a high-brow scientific committee under the control of the council.
+- Invited speakers are selected by a distinguished international scientific committee under the control of the council.

 - There is a strong bottom-up portion whereby many eminent scientists submit proposals for minisymposia of length 2 or 4 hours, as well as overall solicitation of contributed papers.